History of Eastern role-playing video games: 2000s–present

 In 2002, the sprite-based Ragnarok Online, produced by Korean company Gravity Corp, was released.
 Though unknown to many Western players, the game took Asia by storm as Lineage had done.
 The publisher has claimed in excess of 25 million subscribers of the game, although this number is based upon a quantity of registered users (rather than active subscribers).
 2002 also saw the release of MapleStory, another sprite-based title, which was completely free-to-play—instead of charging a monthly fee, it generated revenue by selling in-game "enhancements".
 MapleStory would go on to become a major player in the new market for free-to-play MMORPGs (generating huge numbers of registered accounts across its many versions), if it did not introduce the market by itself.

 In October 2003, Lineage II (NCsoft's sequel to Lineage) became the latest MMORPG to achieve huge success across Asia.
-It received the Presidential Award at the 2003 Korean Game awards, and is now the second most popular MMORPG in the world.
-As of the first half of 2005 Lineage II counted over 2.25 million subscribers worldwide, with servers in Japan, China, North America, Taiwan, and Europe, once the popularity of the game had surged in the West.
+It received the Presidential Award at the 2003 Korean Game awards.
+As of the first half of 2005, Lineage II counted over 2.25 million subscribers worldwide, with servers in Japan, China, North America, Taiwan, and Europe, once the popularity of the game had surged in the West.
 To date, the Lineage franchise has attracted 43 million players.

 Chinese and Taiwanese role-playing games

-Taiwanese released Ruyiji in 1986.
-It's a role-playing game and the first commercial Chinese game.Xuan-Yuan Sword (1990), a Taiwanese role-playing game based on Chinese mythology, It has become a series and released latest sequel in 2020.Heroes of Jin Yong (1996), a Taiwanese tactical role-playing game based on the popular historical wuxia novels by Jin Yong, featured a number of melee and ranged kung fu skills to train and develop, as well as a grid-based movement system.
+Ruyiji was released in Taiwan in 1986.
+It's a role-playing game and the first commercial Chinese game.Xuan-Yuan Sword, a Taiwanese role-playing game based on Chinese mythology, was released in 1990.
+It has become a series and its latest sequel was released in 2020.Heroes of Jin Yong (1996), a Taiwanese tactical role-playing game based on the popular historical wuxia novels by Jin Yong, featured a number of melee and ranged kung fu skills to train and develop, as well as a grid-based movement system.

 China has a number of domestically produced games.
 These include Westward Journey, Perfect World, and The Incorruptible Warrior.
 There are a large number of domestically-produced MMORPGs in China, although many generally remain unheard of outside the country.Genshin Impact (2020), a Chinese open-world action role-playing game, features an action-based battle system involving elemental magic and character switching, and it also uses gacha game monetization for players to obtain new characters, weapons, and other resources.
 According to some media reports, Genshin Impact was the biggest international launch of any Chinese video game at the time of its release.